tusharsinha007/Cyber-Threat-Detection/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
+## 🙏 Acknowledgments

+- AWS for their powerful cloud and machine learning services
 - Open-source cybersecurity community
 - Contributors to the various tools and libraries used in this project

-## Contact
+## 📞 Contact

 For questions or feedback, please open an issue or contact the repository owner.

 ---

-**Disclaimer**: These tools are provided for educational and professional use only.
+**⚠️ Disclaimer**: This system is provided for educational and professional use only.
 Always ensure you have proper authorization before performing security testing or monitoring on any systems or networks.